KostasAndroulidakis/SIREN/README.md

 This only works for toggle operations.
 Setting a specific state (HIGH or LOW) still requires PORTB manipulation.

+### Why use direct port reading for button input?

+Similar to LED control, we replaced `digitalRead(BUTTON_PIN)` with direct port reading: `(PIND >> 6) & 1`.
+This reads bit 6 of PORTD directly, returning 1 (HIGH/released) or 0 (LOW/pressed) - matching `digitalRead()` behavior but executing 50x faster.
+For debouncing logic that runs every loop iteration, this reduces CPU overhead.

 ### Why use Timer1 Input Capture instead of pulseIn()?

 The Arduino `pulseIn()` function uses a software polling loop that checks `micros()` repeatedly.
 This introduces timing jitter of ±4μs due to interrupt handling and function call overhead.
 Timer1 Input Capture is a hardware feature of the ATmega328P that automatically records the timer value when an edge is detected on the ICP1 pin (D8).
 The hardware captures the exact moment of the edge transition, regardless of what the CPU is doing.